keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 - We can push out a message on state changes (no polling required)
 - We can expose an HTTP Trigger based Function to return the LastCommunication DateTime
-- We only depend on Azure Storage which can take up to 20.000 request/sec and is low in cost
+- We only depend on Azure Storage which can take up to 20000 request/sec and is low in cost
-- No reserved capacity for VM's, containers, CosmosDb...
+- No reserved capacity for VM's, containers, Azure Cosmos DB...
 No messages == No cost!
 - No plumbing-code for triggers, distributed state, scaling and resiliency thanks to Azure (Durable) Functions!

 ## Performance